 Even if you eat the perfect diet, it can be difficult to get all the vitamins and minerals recommended to by the FDA for long term health.
-Read on to learn about five important vitamins and supplements men of any age should consider.
+Read on to learn about important vitamins and supplements men of any age should consider.

 Take a personalized approach to supplementation

 American men consume more calories than are needed for survival: according to the US Center for Disease Control, men put away a whopping 2,475 calories per day on average.
 That being the case, you would think men would also be getting enough essential vitamins and nutrients to support great health.